How to Create a Ko-fi for Your YouTube Channel

 The feature is a relatively new one, and you can find it in the left sidebar under More Ways To Earn.

-If you do go for tiers, you’ve got to set them up.
-Change the Membership Mode to Membership Tiers, then add tiers to your liking:
+If you do go for tiers, here’s how to set them up.
+First, change the Membership Mode to Membership Tiers, then add tiers to your liking:

-You pick a name, a monthly price, and choose from a range of members-only benefits.
+You pick a name, a picture, a monthly price, and choose from a range of members-only benefits.

-There are quite a few options for what you can offer by default – and in a recent blog post, Ko-fi themselves list over 40 ideas.
+There are quite a few options for what you can offer by default – and in a recent blog post, the Ko-fi team itself lists over 40 ideas.
 Some of the more popular ones, of course, are exclusive content, Discord access (which Ko-fi can integrate with), or merch (which you need to take care of yourself).

 You’ll also be able to limit how many people can subscribe to a given tier.
 This doesn’t just prevent time-consuming benefits from piling up on your plate, it also lends some exclusivity.

-There are other major monetization options we won’t go into more detail in this guide.
-One of them is selling commissions – a limited number of slots to create a work for one supporter.
-This is typically artwork, but which you might also use this to offer 1:1 sessions.
+There are a few other monetization options Ko-fi offers, which we won’t go into more detail in this guide.
+One of them is selling commissions – a limited number of slots to create something for one supporter.
+This is typically artwork, but you might also use this to offer 1:1 sessions.

 Lastly, you can also set up a shop for merchandise or anything else you might care to sell.